sebajara/covid19/USA_STATE_RATES.md

   be quite state-dependent and has these steep transitions.
   * Another challenge is with regards to the rate deaths/positives.
-Doing instantaneous deaths/positives as I have done here is clearly wrong because of delays.
+Doing instantaneous deaths/positives as I have done here is clearly hard to interpret because of delays.
 Should we assume a fixed delay?
 Or find the delay that minimizes the variance in deaths/positives rates?
 The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or fit to a